🔄 Network Address Translation - CCNA Practice Questions

 CCNA NAT Exam Tips

 Network Address Translation questions in CCNA are typically scenario-based.
-Focus on service-level decision making aligned to official exam objectives.
+Focus on network fundamentals, IP connectivity, security basics, and automation concepts.
 Priority concepts: nat, pat, static nat, dynamic nat, overload, inside local.

 What CCNA Expects